Failure to Use a Turn Signal

 - Improper U-turns.
 Drivers that perform U-turns without signaling have been known to cause catastrophic accidents.

-Individuals should remember some important pieces of advice regarding the use of safety signals:
+Individuals should remember some important pieces of advice regarding the use of safety signals, as our Atlanta lawyers can explain:

 - Always use turn signals.
 Turn signals should always be turned half a block before turning in a residential area and five hundred feet before making a turn on a highway or country road.